coinsx/api-documentation/source/index.md

   - php

 toc_footers:
-  - <a href='https://sandbox.magnr.com'>Sign Up for a Developer Key</a>
+  - <a href='https://support.magnr.com/hc/en-gb'>Support Desk</a>

 search: true
 ---

 # Introduction

-Welcome to the magnr.com Trading API.
+Welcome to the Magnr Trading API.
+Technical details on how to implement and connect to our API is provided below.

-This documentation is in pre-alpha state.
+For the lowest latency, we recommend using price data direct from the exchanges we connect with.
+This will allow for better pricing data to be fed directly into your trading scripts.
+Magnr's position execution policy is at-best market price.
+Frequent price updates will result in execution prices closer to market prices.

+- Bitfinex: [https://api.bitfinex.com/v1/pubticker/BTCUSD]() <a href='http://docs.bitfinex.com/#rest'>Bitfinex Documentation</a>
+- Bitstamp: [https://www.bitstamp.net/api/ticker/]() <a href='https://www.bitstamp.net/api/'>Bitstamp Documentation</a>
+- ItBit: [https://api.itbit.com/v1/markets/XBTUSD/ticker]() <a href='https://api.itbit.com/docs'>ItBit Documentation</a>

 ## Environments